Updated for 2022

 - Volunteer Program: Yes – apply here.

 - Camping: Yes, but it costs extra.
-You can bundle with a ticket or buy individually.
+You can bundle with a ticket or buy it individually.

 - Headliners: String Cheese Incident, Phil Lesh & the Terrapin Family Band, Kacey Musgraves, Brandi Carlile